 - Commercial and restaurant kitchens

-Following the start of this year’s warmer weather, a large waste management company based in East Anglia got in touch.
-They’ve had an unusually high level of odour complaints about their sites.
-These include mechanical and biological treatment (MBT) and composting plants.
-Because of these complaints, the Environment Agency has asked them to develop an odour management plan.
-This will help them tackle the issue and make sure they comply with their operating permit in future.
+Following the start of this year’s warmer weather, Silsoe Odours was approached by a large waste management company, based in East Anglia.
+They have been receiving an abnormally high level of odour complaints about their sites, which comprise mechanical and biological treatment (MBT) and composting plants.
+Due to the complaints received, the Environment Agency has tasked them with developing an Odour Management Plan to tackle the issue, to ensure compliance with their permit.

 Silsoe Odours has been working closely with the company to understand the challenges posed by their sites.
 We have developed a wide-ranging plan to assess the impact of their activities, as well as the influence of other odour sources in the local area which may be being attributed to our client.
 It comprises a series of fortnightly field odour surveys across a four-month period, from which we will take comprehensive qualitative findings.
 Four of our specialist Odour Assessors will attend site and make observations as to the odour intensity and characteristics present, every 10 seconds for five minutes, at each of the 18 monitoring points we have identified.
 We can then provide an independent assessment of odours at their locations.
 We have found that this approach can also be very useful when applying for planning permission.